Childers Palace Backpackers Hostel fire: Perpetrator

 Robert Paul Long, a fruit picker, had moved into the hostel on 24 March 2000 but had been evicted on 14 June over $200 in rent arrears.
 ATM records showed that Long then remained in the area in the week before the attack.
 Long, who had expressed a hatred of backpackers, had also earlier threatened to burn down the hostel.

 Around midnight, prior to the fire, two guests saw Long in the back yard of the hostel.
 Long had asked them to leave the door open so he could assault his former roommate, an Indian national; when they declined, he stated he still had a key.
 Another guest recounted how he had woken up around then to find Long downstairs using a PC near a burning rubbish bin.
-After he sounded the alarm, Long then took it outside, and the guest went back to bed, but was awakened later to banging sounds, shouting, and thick black smoke.
+After he sounded the alarm, Long then took it outside and the guest went back to bed, but was awakened later to banging sounds, shouting and thick black smoke.

 After the attack, Long’s movements were unclear.
-He was spotted in canefields five days later and was subsequently arrested in bushland near Howard, less than 20 mi from Childers.
+He was spotted in cane fields five days later and was subsequently arrested in bushland near Howard, less than 20 mi from Childers.
 During the arrest, he stabbed a police dog after being bitten.
 He then stabbed one of the officers in the jaw and the second officer shot Long in the shoulder.

-In March 2002, Long was found guilty of two charges of murder (for the dead Australian twins) and arson and sentenced to life in prison.
-Although 15 died in the fire, Long had only been charged with two deaths in order to expedite the proceedings and to allow for other charges to be brought in the event of an acquittal.
-He lodged an appeal in 2002, which was denied; in June 2020 he became eligible for parole.
-In February 2021, the parole appeal was rejected although eligibility will recur in 1 year.
+In March 2002, Long was found guilty of two charges of murder (in relation to the deaths of Australian twins Kelly and Stacey Slarke) and one charge of arson, and was sentenced to life in prison with a non-parole period of 20 years.
+Although 15 people died in the fire, Long was only charged over two of the deaths to expedite proceedings and to allow for other charges to be brought in the event of an acquittal.
+He lodged an appeal in 2002, which was denied.
+Long became eligible to apply for parole in June 2020 and his parole application was rejected in February 2021.
+In 2025, Long submitted another parole application ahead of the 25th anniversary of the blaze, but because of the severity of his crimes he has been classified as a “restricted prisoner” under Queensland law, meaning his parole bid is not being actively considered while the President of Parole Board Queensland determines whether to make a restricted prisoner declaration — which, if made, could prevent him from applying for parole again for up to 10 years.
+Long remains incarcerated at Wolston Correctional Centre.